dmlc/xgboost/doc/parameter.rst

   - All ``colsample_by*`` parameters have a range of (0, 1], the default value of 1, and specify the fraction of columns to be subsampled.
   - ``colsample_bytree`` is the subsample ratio of columns when constructing each tree.
 Subsampling occurs once for every tree constructed.
   - ``colsample_bylevel`` is the subsample ratio of columns for each level.
 Subsampling occurs once for every new depth level reached in a tree.
 Columns are subsampled from the set of columns chosen for the current tree.
   - ``colsample_bynode`` is the subsample ratio of columns for each node (split).
 Subsampling occurs once every time a new split is evaluated.
 Columns are subsampled from the set of columns chosen for the current level.
+This is not supported by the exact tree method.
   - ``colsample_by*`` parameters work cumulatively.
 For instance, the combination ``{'colsample_bytree':0.5, 'colsample_bylevel':0.5,
     'colsample_bynode':0.5}`` with 64 features will leave 8 features to choose from at